Grantee: Delbert “Smutcoom” Miller

 Delbert Miller has learned and witnessed firsthand the powerful impact of teaching cultural heritage from ancestral knowledge to the next generation.
 As such, there has been a long history of intergenerational knowledge shared between his family, the Millers (Skokomish), and the family of another community, the Petes (Chehalis).
 This includes the teachings of two of their highly respected elders, respectively—National Endowment of the Arts Heritage Award winner Bruce Miller and master weaver Hazel Pete.

-Perpetuating the two families’ cultural exchanges, Miller will mentor his apprentice, Ho-Wan-Ut “Haila” Old Peter, to carve and weave an ancestral figure representing Hazel Pete in a new ceremonial Doctor House.
+Perpetuating the two families’ cultural exchanges, Miller will mentor his apprentice, Ho-Wan-Ut “Haila” Old Peter (Skokomish), to carve and weave an ancestral figure representing Hazel Pete in a new ceremonial Doctor House.
 The Doctor House, where the mentor project will be erected, is located on reservation land next to residents of Hazel Pete’s descendants.
 The mentor project honors Hazel Pete and affirms the long-standing relationships and combined artistic talents between the Miller and Pete families.

 The activities of the Doctor House will focus on spiritual healing, mentoring apprentices, and teaching traditional art forms.
 The teachings and activities can provide a healing environment for the community and the aftermath of historical trauma.